 Whilst hope has its place as a positive mindset, it can never be the sole basis of strategy or decisive action.
-Henry France, our Head of Strategy, explores why blind hope is dangerous and can prevent us from making the right decisions at the right time.
+We explore why blind hope is dangerous and can prevent us from making the right decisions at the right time.

 Hope: to want something to happen or to be true, and usually have a good reason to think that it might.